 And as we head into fall, I thought it might be fun to do a fall-themed ice cream.
 Apple crisp anyone?
 The traditional version is not exactly low carb or gluten free.
 But apple-flavoured ice cream with cinnamon-y, crunchy little bits makes a great substitute!

-- For the ice cream, combine cream, milk, erythritol, arrowroot powder, and salt in a medium saucepan over medium heat.
+For the ice cream, combine cream, milk, Swerve, arrowroot powder, and salt in a medium saucepan over medium heat.
 Whisk briskly to combine.
 Bring to a boil and cook 1 minute, whisking frequently.

 - Let cool and transfer to a bowl.
 Chill at least 3 hours.